This blog may contain affiliate links. Read our disclosure policy for more info.

 Monte Alban Tour Recommendations:

 This half-day tour specifically goes to Monte Alban only (many tours combine with other activities which reduces the amount of time you have at Monte Alban.)
-It includes an English speaking guide, air-conditioned transport, and hotel pick up!
+It includes an English-speaking guide, air-conditioned transport, and hotel pick-up!
+At only $35 USD, it’s a steal!

 4. Hierve el Agua tour from Oaxaca